 by Eugenio Lepine

-A recent afternoon at home I found this article at EL PAIS (a very important newspaper here in Spain) about some association of doctors against pseudoscience, and how they are gonna publish and take into court a list of 100 extremely harmful alternative therapies websites.
-It mentions how this list is focused against Josep Pamies and Enric Corbera networks, two very recognized alternative doctors here in Spain.
+A recent afternoon at home I found this article at EL PAIS (a very important newspaper here in Spain) about some association of doctors whose intention is to publish a pseudoscience list.
+This list will include 100 extremely harmful alternative therapies websites.
+It mentions how this list is focused on Josep Pamies and Enric Corbera networks, two very recognized alternative doctors here in Spain.
 And honestly, I have heard so much of both their work, but still haven’t read anything specific about them, so I have no opinion about any of them both.